genesiscommunitysuccess/docs/versioned_docs/version-previous/04_web/02_web-components/02_grids/01_grid-pro/0-introduction.md

 ## Grid events and callbacks

-Optimizing your application experience is made easy with the extensive array of events and callbacks provided by the grid.
-Explore the full spectrum of features and possibilities by referring to our comprehensive [list of grid events and callbacks](https://www.ag-grid.com/javascript-data-grid/grid-events/).
-This resource will empower you to harness the full potential of the grid for a seamlessly enhanced application.
+There is a large number of events and callbacks provided by the grid.
+You can find details of these on the [ag.com site](https://www.ag-grid.com/javascript-data-grid/grid-events/) site.
+There is a lot of potential in these, and this site is well worth exploring at length.

 ## Default overrides